hicommonwealth/edgeware-node/README.md

 ```
 Images that have failed to build typically are hard to remove.
 The best way to reclaim the wasted space is to uninstall Docker and then reinstall.

-If the above image failed to compile `edgeware-cli`, then it's because your machine doesnt have enough memory; or your docker doesnt have enough memory available.
-Try and increase Dockers available memory by a few notches, by going to Docker Desktop settings.
+If the above image failed to compile `edgeware-cli`, then it's because your machine doesnt have enough memory; or your docker doesn't have enough memory available.
+Try and increase Docker's available memory by a few notches, by going to Docker Desktop settings.

 If you want to use our previously-built image `decentration/edgeware:v3.3.3`, you can use docker-compose: